-Spain had banned the use of U.S. bases in that country, France forbade over-flights by U.S. planes and that was what necessitated the long roundabout route by the F111s from British bases.
+Spain had banned the use of U.S. bases in that country, France forbade over-flights by U.S. planes and that was what necessitated the long round-about route by the F111s from British bases.
 It meant that each had to be refueled in mid-air by giant tanker KC-10s a total of 6 times on the return journey.
 The fighter bombers could have shortened their trips by 1,200 nautical miles if they had flown over France and prevented added risks to the pilots.

-The U.S. media have referred to this flight route as the "line of shame", a pointed reference to the lack of support by the US European allies.
+The U.S. media have referred to this flight route as the "line of shame", a pointed reference to the lack of support by the US' European allies.
 Holland, Italy and Greece were also opposed to US military action.
 According to subsequent polls carried out by the British press, the majority of the British people are very much against the Thatcher government's decision to allow the U.S. use of their military bases in Britain.

-The cynic might point out that the European allies refused to support the US mainly because of the large Libyan - EEC trade balance, worth £9 billion annually, composed mainly of European imports of Libyan oil worth £6.8 billion.
-That may well be, but at issue is a highly important principle which must be adopted by all non-aligned nations via a support of the superpowers, a point we shall return to later.
+The cynic might point out that the European all The cynic might point to Use Mainly because of the large Libyan - EEC trade balance, worth L9 billion annually, composed mainly of European imports of Libyan oil worth L6.8 billion.
+That may well be, but at issue is a highly important principle which must be adopted by all non-aligned nations vis-a-vis the superpowers, a point we shall return to later.